Kids’ Valley Garden

 Earworms

-• Earworms are also called Tomato Fruit Worms or Cotton Bollworms.
-They love corn, tomatoes, potatoes, beans, peas, peppers and squash.
+• Earworms are also known as Tomato Fruit Worms or Cotton Bollworms.
+They are attracted to corn, tomatoes, potatoes, beans, peas, peppers, and squash.

-• In their larva stage they look like rusty red capsules.
-They pupate into 1½ inch long (3 cm) caterpillars usually green or white but sometimes light yellow, brown or reddish all with dark stripes down each side.
+• In their larva stage, they resemble rusty red capsules.
+They pupate into 1.5-inch-long (3.8 cm) caterpillars, usually green or white, but sometimes light yellow, brown, or reddish, all with dark stripes down each side.

 • Earworm pupae survive over the winter in the soil.

-• Make 2 follow-up applications spaced a week apart to the affected plants.
+• Make two follow-up applications spaced a week apart to the affected plants.

-• Wash your corn well when you harvest it and boil it well before you eat it.
+• Wash your corn well when you harvest it and boil it thoroughly before you eat it.

 bugs caring